aram-ap/JFXGrid/README.md

 >#### Note:
 >- [ChartFX](https://github.com/fair-acc/chart-fx/) is an amazing library with lots of functionality and performance, and I would recommend it over this in most other circumstances.
 >- There are some similarities with this library and ChartFX.
-I took inspiration for general structures and design patterns like separate data classes, data factories, and renderers.
+I took inspiration for some software architecture and design patterns like data factories, usage plugins, and renderers.
 However, nearly all the code within this library is self-written.
->- This is currently in development while I port the code over from the application I originally made.
+>- This is currently in development while I port the code over from the private application I originally made.
 >- Going through this code, you're going to find areas where I haven't commented, likely some bugs, and some messy areas.
 I'm continuously growing this, so if you have any suggestions or have any questions, feel free to contact me or add a pull request!

 ---